 Your eyeglass prescription in at nutshell

-Let’s start by looking at an example eyeglass prescription that your eye doctor might give you.
+Let’s start by looking at an example eyeglass prescription chart that your eye doctor might give you.

 They can come in a few different forms, but the most common in the US is the Standard Grid Format.
 It usually looks something like this.